-D-Foundations follows the Eurocode 7 and the Dutch and Belgium National Annexes.
+D-Foundations follows the Eurocode 7 and the Dutch national annex.
 First D-Foundations is used to create and optimize a design.
 In this process, automatic optimization options assist the user to efficiently create and fine-tune a design.
 Once the design is finished D-Foundations can perform a design code check resulting in a detailed report for the given situation.
-The ability to overrule and redefine various design code parameters allows D-Foundations to be used by engineers for specialized calculations using user defined foundation types and factors.
+The ability to overrule and redefine various design code parameters allows D-Foundations to be used by engineers for specialized calculations using user-defined foundation types and factors.
 Some specific features in D-Foundations are:

 - Soil data definition

 D-Foundations requires input data from Cone Penetration Tests (CPT).
-Importing CPT data is possible in several formats, including the Geotechnical Exchange Format (GEF) and the format used by the Database Ondergrond Vlaanderen (DOV).
-Besides using GEF-files, CPT’s can be imported directly from the Dutch DINO database by TNO.
-The automatic CPT interpretation tool provides soil-type dependent proposals, including design code based parameter proposals.
+Importing CPT data is possible in several formats, including the Geotechnical Exchange Format (GEF) format.
+The automatic CPT interpretation tool provides soil-type dependent proposals, including design code-based parameter proposals.

 - Preliminary design of piles

 D-Foundations provides simultaneous results of bearing capacity and required length for different pile types and different soil conditions.

 In calculations, the effect of pile group interaction on settlement is included as well as on bearing capacity for the selected pile type and pile plan.

 Foundation dimensions can be optimized.
 In addition, the required width for strip foundations and the capacity and stability of shallow foundations can be checked.

 A complete verification report can be generated in Dutch and English.